History of Romania: Dacia

 The Roman governor of Moesia, Oppius Sabinus, raised an army and went to war with the Dacians following the Dacian (Getae) raids into Roman territory.
 Diurpaneus and his people defeated and decapitated Oppius Sabinus.
 When news of the defeat reached Rome, the citizens became fearful that the conquering enemy would invade and spread destruction further into the Empire.
 Because of this fear, Domitian was obliged to move with his entire army into Illyria and Moesia, the latter of which was now split into Upper and Lower regions.
 He ordered his commander Cornelius Fuscus to cross the Danube.
 The Dacians were pushed back across the Danube, but Fuscus suffered a crushing defeat when ambushed by "Diurpaneus".
-At this point, the probably elderly Duras seems to have ceded power to Decebalus.
-Duras' concession of leadership was made peacefully.
-He continued to live in one of the palaces in Sarmizegetusa while serving as an advisor to Decebalus.
+At this point, the probably elderly Duras seems to have peacefully ceded power to Decebalus.

 King Decebalus ruled the Dacians between AD 87 and 106.
 The frontiers of Decebal's Dacia were marked by the Tisa River to the west, by the trans-Carpathians to the north and by the Dniester River to the east.
-His name translates into "strong as ten men".

-When Trajan turned his attention to Dacia, it had been on the Roman agenda since before the days of Julius Caesar when a Roman army had been beaten at the Battle of Histria.